Prader-Willi Syndrome Supports

-Following training and consultation from The Children’s Institute of Pittsburgh, we provide careful meal planning and 24-hour care to support these men and women as they learn to manage their lifelong needs and enjoy independent, full lives in the community.
+Working with thought leaders and researchers in PWS, we develop individual menus and provide careful meal planning as well as 24-hour care to support these men and women as they learn to manage their lifelong needs and enjoy independent, full lives in the community.

 Our multi-disciplinary team approach provides a therapeutic environment that is conducive to the needs of those diagnosed with PWS.
 Our focus is on developing quality homes and individual programs that enhance each person’s potential.